-Algolia lets you create categories based on specific attributes so you can filter search results on them.
-For example, if you have an index of books, you may want to categorize them by author and genre.
-This way, users can filter on their favorite author or discover a new genre.
+Algolia lets you create categories based on specific attributes so users can filter search results by those categories.
+For example, if you have an index of books, you could categorize them by author and genre.
+This allows users to filter search results by their favorite author or discover new genres.